MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/use-client.md

 ### Detailed comparisons for the Azure Information Protection clients

-When the Azure Information Protection client (classic) and the Azure Information Protection unified labeling client both support the same feature, use the following table to help identify some functional differences between the two clients.
+When the Azure Information Protection classic client and the Azure Information Protection unified labeling client both support the same feature, use the following table to help identify some functional differences between the two clients.

 |Functionality |Classic client|Unified labeling client|
 |--------------|-----------------------------------|-----------------------------------------------------------|